-Israeli archaeologists have discovered a huge pool 1500 years old and an unusual fountain on the territory of an ancient church near Jerusalem.
+Israeli archaeologists have discovered a huge pool 1500 years old and

 A large swimming pool, in particular, creates a lot of noise.
 “The most significant discovery in excavations is a large and impressive basin from the Byzantine period,” explained Irina Zilberbod, director of excavations, for the Israel Antiquities Authority.
 “This pool was built in the center of a spacious complex at the foot of the church that once stood here.
 The covered colonnades were built around the pool, which provided access to residential buildings. ”